muheezokunade/innofyai-tech-hub-/replit.md

 - Verified security middleware and client-server separation
 - Confirmed all packages and dependencies are properly installed
 - Application running smoothly with fast load times
+- Updated InnofyAI logo with user-provided design and converted to SVG format
+- Replaced all website images with custom-generated SVG assets for better performance
+- Updated navigation component to use new logo asset
+- Generated themed SVG images for all service pages and portfolio projects
 ```

 ## User Preferences